 Your responsibility as an Employer

 As a matter of law employers must give employees employment contracts which cover the key terms of the employment relationship, but the contract won’t cover all of the policies, procedures and expectations for the relationship between a business and the people within it.
-A employee handbook can include information for all team members, including employees, workers, apprentices and agency staff.
-Not only can a employee handbook bring together useful guidance for everyone on the culture, values and expectations the business as but it will often be a resource that can save a dispute from arising or provide the best framework for resolving a dispute.
-The non-contractual policies and procedures that can be included in a employee handbook will sit alongside contracts of employment to set out how employees are expected to act and how the employer will deal with certain situations.
+An employee handbook can include information for all team members, including employees, workers, apprentices and agency staff.
+Not only can an employee handbook bring together useful guidance for everyone on the culture, values and expectations the business as but it will often be a resource that can save a dispute from arising or provide the best framework for resolving a dispute.
+The non-contractual policies and procedures that can be included in an employee handbook will sit alongside contracts of employment to set out how employees are expected to act and how the employer will deal with certain situations.

-Putting all the policies and procedures together in one place that is accessible to everyone working in a business is good practice and can provide an invaluable framework for reference on all of the HR issues to cover.
+Putting all the policies and procedures together in one place that is accessible to everyone working in a business is good practice and can provide an invaluable framework for reference on all of the Employment and HR issues to cover.
 If any grievance or dispute arises, having a policy or procedure to refer to and follow can help prevent the situation escalating.
 If the worst occurs and a claim comes before a tribunal, being able to show the policies and procedures that were followed can make a huge difference to the outcome.

 © Atkins Dellow LLP 2022